 The traditional BSN degree is the most popular nursing degree at the Sinclair School of Nursing at the University of Missouri at Columbia.
 This conventional degree program will prepare nursing students to take the state nursing licensing exam and enter the working world.
 However, the school offers a lot of other nursing degrees as well.
 Programs include BSN, ABSN, RN-BSN Online, MSN Online, MS Care Management Online, PhD Nursing Online, DNP Online.
 In addition, the school has a robust online education program.

 The University of Missouri was founded in 1839 and was the first land grant research university in Missouri.
 The University of Missouri runs the state healthcare organization and runs several hospitals in the area.
 Missouri has 30,000 students and many more in its online programs.
-The famed Columbia School of Journalism and was the first journalism school in the world.
+The famed Columbia School of Journalism was the first journalism school in the world.

 Programs: BSN, ABSN, RN-BSN Online, MSN Online, MS Care Management Online, PhD Nursing Online, DNP Online